Chuck Schumer girds for fight over spending bills

 WHAT TO KNOW

-- Senate Majority Leader Chuck Schumer (D-NY) last week touted an anomaly in deeply partisan Washington: Appropriations Committee members had passed a dozen bills to fund the government with broad bipartisan support.
+- Senate Majority Leader Chuck Schumer (D-N.Y.) this week touted an anomaly in deeply partisan Washington: Appropriations Committee members had passed a dozen bills to fund the government with broad bipartisan support.

 - Over the next three weeks, members of Congress will face the daunting task of passing a short-term extension of current spending to keep the government open past Sept.
 30.